fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 - `decimals`: `int`, optional.
 Number of decimal places to round to.
 If `decimals` is negative, it specifies the number of positions to the left of the decimal point.
 - `out`: `ndarray`, optional.
 Alternative output array in which to place the result.
 It must have the same shape as the expected output, but the type of the output values will be cast if necessary.

-&emsp;&emsp;Notes: For values exactly halfway between rounded decimal values, `NumPy` rounds to the nearest even value.
+&emsp;&emsp;**Notes**: For values exactly halfway between rounded decimal values, `NumPy` rounds to the nearest even value.
 Thus `1.5` and `2.5` round to `2.0`, `-0.5` and `0.5` round to `0.0`, etc. Results may also be surprising due to the inexact representation of decimal fractions in the `IEEE floating point standard` and errors introduced when scaling by powers of ten.

 ``` python
 >>> np.around([0.37, 1.64])